- Home

 Sorting out finances is often the last thing on your mind when you’re grieving the loss of a loved one.

-Here we explain what needs to be done to sort out someone’s finances and some tips for managing the process.
+Here, we explain what needs to be done to sort out someone’s finances and some tips for managing the process.

 When should you start organising the finances of someone who has died?

-When someone passes away, there are some things that need to be done in the first few days and weeks, which you can read about in our article What to do when someone dies, but other activities can wait a little while.
-Although actively organising the finances of the person who has died is not something that needs to happen straight away, it’s important not to leave it for too long as the longer you leave it, the more complicated it might get.
+When someone passes away, there are some things that need to be done in the first few days and weeks, which you can read about in our article What to do when someone dies, but other activities can usually wait a little while.

 Some admin tasks before you get started